khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Figure 3G, page 10 lines 24-40.
 Creation of "super groups" is totally bogus.
 This part should be dropped.
 I see no strong significant relationship between temporal tuning and synaptic duration, and am not convinced synaptic duration is a meaningful quantity.

 We now removed this paragraph.
-In response to this comment, we initially attempted a different analysis of the interaction between synaptic and intrinsic properties across groups, but while some reasonable types of comparisons were significant, this analysis lacks power, and relies too much on post-hoc reasoning, so we decided to follow the advice and just remove this paragraph entirely.
-While we still believe that stronger stimulation (in terms of its effect on average intrinsic properties) generally caused stronger disruption of the synaptic-intrinsic correlation, this statement is hard to fully justify with our current data.
+In response to this comment, we initially attempted a different analysis of the interaction between synaptic and intrinsic properties across groups, but while some reasonable types of comparisons were significant, this analysis lacks power with our sample sizes, and also relies too much on post-hoc reasoning, so we decided to follow the advice and just remove this paragraph entirely.
+While we still suspect that stronger stimulation (in terms of its effect on average intrinsic properties) generally caused stronger disruption of the synaptic-intrinsic correlation, this statement is hard to fully justify with our current data.

 > I am very confused by Figure 4.
 Is it supposed to tell us that average firing rate is correlated with sodium channel conductances?
 Why is this experiment being done?
 What do we learn about the brain?
 I mean this genuinely, I feel I do not understand what the authors are trying to say that is novel.
 Of course we would expect such a relationship.
 Why not show the 8 parameter model fit of the current tuning curves?

-In the previous version of this paper we tried to show correlations of 2 types of spiking (those recorded in current and dynamic clamp modes) with Na conductance, to illustrate that one of the correlations is much stronger than the other.
-We agree however that showing the 8 parameter model fit is much better way of illustrating this point.
+In the originally submitted version of this paper, we tried to show correlations betwee two estimations of spikiness (average spiking recorded in current and dynamic clamp modes) with Na conductances, to illustrate that one of the correlations is much stronger than the other.
+We agree however that showing the 8 parameter model fit is a better way of illustrating this point.
 We now show two scatterplots, for both dynamic and current clamp data, in which values predicted by the 8-parameter model are compared to actual measurements.
 It is clear to see that one of the models (that for current clamp data) works much better than the other one (for the dynamic clamp data).

 > Page 11, "the mechanisms behind temporal intrinsic plasticity".
 I'm confused.
 This section and Figure 4 seems to focus on average firing rate / spikiness rather than the temporal tuning parameter.
 So why the heading?

 Different fields have different criteria for what level of explanation is low enough to count as "mechanistic".
-Had we reliably predicted cell phenotypes (spiking) from their low-level electrophysiological properties, especially across treatment groups, we would have comfortably called it a mechanistic explanation.
-We show that for one type of measurements (current clamp), we have a tolerable level of mechanistic understanding of differences in observed cell excitability, while for more nuanced dynamic clamp experiments this mechanistic understanding is clearly lacking.
+We tried to predict cell spiking phenotypes, and responses to different simulated conductances, from their low-level electrophysiological properties.
+Had we succeeded in that, especially across treatment groups, we would have comfortably called it a mechanistic explanation.
+We show that for one type of measurements (current clamp), we have a tolerable level of mechanistic understanding of differences in observed cell excitability, while for more nuanced dynamic clamp experiments, we cound not predict neither average spiking, nor tuning parameters.
+In the figure 4, we mostly concentrate on average spiking, as it allows a visual comparison between the results obtained via two recording techniques.

 > Discussion:

 > Page 13, lines 18 - 24: the authors refer to the questions they asked in the introduction, without re-describing them.
 The reader cannot possibly remember and is forced to page back and forth.
 The writing must be so much better.

-We reworded the beginning of the discussion, to make sure that we re-state any questions before providing the answers.
+We reworded the beginning of the discussion, to make sure that we re-state all questions before providing the answers.

 > "intrinsic plasticity does not simply adjust neuronal spikiness, but can regulate selectivity for inputs of different dynamics".
 How are the input dynamics different?
 I only see that monosynaptic magnitude is different across the conditions.
 The duration parameter does not reflect duration, just a weighted average of where the most input arrives, and is not related to the whole duration of synaptic input in a manner independent of the initial volley of input.)

 The "synaptic duration" value is higher for those synaptic inputs that last longer (have a long polysyaptic tail after the original bout of monosynaptic currents), and is smaller for those inputs that are short (mostly limited to monosynaptic currents).
 Therefore, we believe that duration value does capture and reflect the duration.
 We chose the "weighted average" approach (the center of mass), as strictly speaking, in the presence of spontaneous activity there is no point when the synaptic resonse is truly over, and one has to go for a different way to quantify it.

-While preparing this paper, we actually also tried a different way to estimate synaptic durations: we attempted to fit all synaptic currents with the same curve that we used for simulated conductances in our dynamic clamp experiments `I = g*(t/tau)*exp(1-t/tau)`.
-While this idea seemed good in theory, in practice the synaptic curves were too variable in terms of their shape, decay, latency, and the amount of noise, making most curve fits were really bad, which made us go for a simpler, and a more parsimonuous measure.
+While preparing the original version of this paper, we also tried a different way to estimate synaptic durations: we attempted to fit all synaptic currents with the same curve that we used for simulated conductances in our dynamic clamp experiments `I = g*(t/tau)*exp(1-t/tau)`.
+While this idea seemed good in theory, as it would have offered an "ideal" comparison with the dynamic clamp data, in practice synaptic curves were too variable in terms of their shape, decay, latency, and the amount of noise, making most curve fits really bad.
+This made us go for a simpler, robust to noise, and parsimonuous measure.

 > "we show that synaptic and intrinsic temporal properties of neurons are homeostatically co-tuned" what does this mean?